Syllabus for Math 214 (Multivariable

 a three-ring

-binder with a section containing a copy of this syllabus together with the
+binder with (i) a section containing a copy of this syllabus together with the

-course schedule and tutor schedule (if there is one), a section containing the
+course schedule and tutor schedule, (ii) a section containing the class

-class handouts, and a section containing homework assignments (Since
+handouts, and (iii) a section containing data sets and exercises (Since

 students will need to use this binder every day in class and will be allowed to